Securing Internet Traffic with SonicWall Cloud Secure Edge (CSE)

 Routing

 Traffic destined for Private Resources and Service Tunnels is automatically excluded from ITP policies; admins can add further org-specific exemptions as needed.
-DNS resolution and content inspection are carried out at the Banyan Global Edge Network, while URL filtering is performed primarily on the device.
-Enforcing Banyan ITP in this fashion allows security to be always-on but not always-inline, ensuring your users do not face any extra hops or network performance degradation while still enforcing all your organization’s security policies.
+DNS resolution and content inspection are carried out at the Global Edge Network, while URL filtering is performed primarily on the device.
+Enforcing ITP in this fashion allows security to be always-on but not always-inline, ensuring your users do not face any extra hops or network performance degradation while still enforcing all your organization’s security policies.

 DNS-layer Security